cici1819/cici1819/README.md

     I have been working as a technical support Engineer about 3 years.
 Now I'm looking forward to embark on the next major chapter in my life.
 I am passionate about solving challenging problems and learning new skills!
 <p>

-- 🔭 I’m currently working on polishing my projects
+- 🔭 I’m currently working on polishing my projects.
 - 🌱 I’m currently learning DS&A.

 ### My Projects